kent-map/images/README.md

 The metadata in this repository are used to generate manifest files that are compliant with the [IIIF Presentation API 3.0](https://iiif.io/api/presentation/3.0/).
 Detailed knowledge of IIIF is not needed to contribute or use images in this repository.

+# Using Github as an IIIF Image Repository

+This document describes an experimental approach for hosting IIIF images in a Github repository.
+In this approach image and IIIF properties files are stored in a Github repository and served by an external service that dynamically generates IIIF presentation manifests and serves IIIF image tiles from the Github content.

+Where possible, users are encouraged to use a purpose-built image sharing site for hosting and sharing image files.
+[Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page) is one such (free-to-use) site for hosting and sharing media files.
+While Wikimedia Commons (and some other file sharing sites) do not yet support IIIF, the same service that is used to generate IIIF manifests and serve images from Github repositories also works with many of these sites.
+The advantage of using images from a site like Wikimedia Commons is that IIIF manifests can be automatically generated using metadata obtained from Application Programming Interfaces (APIs) provided by the sites.
+As an example, an IIIF manifest for the [https://commons.wikimedia.org/wiki/File:White-cheeked_Honeyeater_-_Maddens_Plains.jpg](https://commons.wikimedia.org/wiki/File:White-cheeked_Honeyeater_-_Maddens_Plains.jpg) image hosted by Wikimedia Commons is automatically generated using the URL [https://iiif.visual-essays.net/wc:White-cheeked_Honeyeater_-_Maddens_Plains.jpg/manifest.json](https://iiif.visual-essays.net/wc:White-cheeked_Honeyeater_-_Maddens_Plains.jpg/manifest.json).
+Using the auo-generated IIIF manifest the image can easily be viewed in an IIIF compatible viewer or used by any IIIF-enabled tool.
+The White-cheeked Honeyeater image can be seen in the iiif.visual-essays.net image viewer at [https://iiif.visual-essays.net/wc:White-cheeked_Honeyeater_-_Maddens_Plains.jpg](https://iiif.visual-essays.net/wc:White-cheeked_Honeyeater_-_Maddens_Plains.jpg)

 In many cases a minimal set of IIIF required metadata for a single image can be inferred from site-wide default values and image-specific metadata that can be inferred from the image file name (such as the image title and reuse rights).

 In situations where more descriptive metadata is needed a simple key-value properties file can be associated with a single image or a group of images located in a folder.

 # Options for image and/or metadata hosting

-## 1) Image only
+## Image only

 The easiest method for hosting a file is to simply upload the image file in this repository using a file name that can be used to generate the image label (caption) and can optionally includes a reuse rights code.

 When using this method the image file name represents the image label and an optional segment that consists of a reuse rights code.
 The label and rights code segments are separated by the first `-` character in the file name.
 All spaces in the label segment of the file name must be converted to underscore (`_`) characters.
 A double underscore (`__`) can be used to signify the end of a title.
 This can be useful if multiple images in a folder will use the same label.
 For instance, `Some_label__1-CC0.jpg` and `Some_label__2-CC0.jpg`.
 In this example both image files have a unique file name but can be associated with the same label and rights code.

 The reuse rights for an image is defined by appending a Creative Commons or Rights Statements code to the end of the file name (but before the file extension).
 The reuse rights code is one of the [Creative Commons](https://creativecommons.org/licenses/) or [RightsStatements.org](https://rightsstatements.org/page/1.0/) codes defined in [Reuse Rights](#reuse-rights) section below.
 If a rights code is not provided in the file name a default value is used.
-The default value is obtained from properties files found in the folder heirarchy in which the image file is located.
+The default value is obtained from properties files found in the folder hierarchy in which the image file is located.
 If rights metadata is available in multiple properties files the value in the file that is closest to the image takes precedence.
 For instance, if a properties file at the root of the repository defined the reuse rights as `CC BY` and then another properties file in a parent/ancestor folder of the image defined the reuse rights as `CC BY-SA`, the `CC BY SA` value would take precedence and would be used in the generated IIIF manifest.

 ### Examples